markvrma/discordclone/README.md

 # researchMate
-A web app to create zones to discuss topics you would like to discuss.
+A web app to create zones to discuss topics with strangers.

 ### Note:
 Requires django to be preinstalled